 It is important to understand business tax liability specially Federal & State Income Taxes for “Self-Employment”.
 A self-employed person earns a living by working for himself.
 But in a corporation, the self-employed person becomes both an owner & an employee.

 Federal income taxes are collected by the federal government, while state income taxes are collected by the individual state(s) where a taxpayer lives and earns income.
-(It can get complicated if you live in one state and work in another, which has happened more frequently during the pandemic.)
 There are seven federal tax brackets, ranging from 10% to 37%, depending on your income and filing status.
 At the state level, some states use a flat-rate tax, while others impose a progressive system or have no state income tax at all.

 All companies pay Federal & State taxes on the profit of the company.
 For a (C- Corp) the company pays taxes & the owners also pay tax on their distributions.
 There is “double taxation”.
 For other business structures, taxes may “pass” through to the individual & only be taxed once.